catchupTJC/catchuptjc.github.io/_posts/2021-06-04-(SG)To Rebuild Our Church (5).md

 ---
 layout: post
-title: To Rebuild Our Church (5)
+title: The Will of God - To Kill or Not to Kill
 category: sermon2021singapore
-tags: [reflection,scams,deceive,vigilant,faith,Jeroboam,false]
+tags: [reflection,david,will,honour,faith,glory]
-hymns: [23,25]
+hymns: [380,226]
-speaker: dncaleblee
+speaker: dnjoshuachong
 ---

 Summary: